-If the company does not meet the investment or job creation requirements, the company must pay back the entire amount of sales tax exempted.
+Create at least 25 new jobs within a five year period with an average wage that is at least 150% of the state or county per capita wage, whichever is lower; and company does not meet the investment or job creation requirements, the company must pay back the entire amount of sales tax exempted.
 If the company meets the investment and job creation requirements within the five year period but fails to maintain the 25 jobs for three years, the company may obtain a pro-rata exemption on sales taxes paid for electricity but not for computer hardware or software.